Learn How to Use the 12 Traditions t...

 The 12 Traditions are to relationships as the 12 Steps are to sobriety.

-In last month’s column, we looked at how the first three of the 12 Traditions of Alcoholics Anonymous can help strengthen relationships.
-This month, we’ll look at the next three Traditions.
+In the previous installation of this column, we looked at how the first three of the 12 Traditions of Alcoholics Anonymous can help strengthen relationships.
+Now, we'll look at the next three Traditions.

 Each member should be autonomous except in matters affecting the other person or the couple as a whole.
-We sacrifice being a dictator and/or people pleasing.
+We let go of being controlling or people-pleasing.

-In early recovery, my wife Nancy and I lived in West Hollywood and regularly attended a Monday night meeting at La Cienega Park in Beverly Hills.
+In early recovery, Nancy and I lived in West Hollywood and regularly attended a Monday night meeting at La Cienega Park in Beverly Hills.

-Autonomy means self-governing, and this Tradition suggests that I get to govern myself unless my choices affect the other person or us as a couple.
-When that happens, we need to return to Tradition 2 and have a group conscience, or to Tradition 1 and put the common welfare first.
+Autonomy means self-governing, and this Tradition suggests that you get to govern yourself unless your choices affect the other person or you as a couple.
+When that happens, clear boundaries in recovery can help.
+You may also return to Tradition two and use a group conscience, or to Tradition one and put the common welfare first.

-Once the other person or the couple as a whole is affected, we really need to return to Tradition 2 and have a group conscience, or to Tradition 1 and strive for unity by placing the common welfare first.
+Once the other person or the couple as a whole is affected, you may need to return to Tradition two and have a group conscience, or to Tradition one and strive for unity by placing the common welfare first.

 JW